Mushahid Ahmad Bayampuri: Death and legacy

 Bayampuri died in his village, on the night of Eid al-Adha on 7 February 1971.
-His janaza was performed on Eid day, after the Asr prayer, and he was buried in front of Darul Uloom Kanaighat.
-It was reported that a strong fragrance came out of his grave a few days later.
+His janaza was performed by his younger brother Muzzammil Ahmad Bayampuri on Eid day, after the Asr prayer, and he was buried in front of Darul Hadith Kanaighat.

+Bayampuri’s name and status as a religious figure, Islamic scholar, and friend of God would further grow after his death due to the many miracles surrounding his death and burial.
+It was a good sign that he had passed on the 10 days of Dhu al-Hijjah, reported in Islamic tradition as the 10 best and most virtuous days of the Islamic year.
+He had signalled his death to his loved ones as he indicated that his time was near through the deterioration of his health.
+He is reported to have repeated numerous times on his deathbed “Al-hiqnee bi al-rafiq al-a’la”, consequently passing on the night of Eid whilst witnessing the Day of Arafah one last time.

+It was reported that a strong fragrance had emitted from his grave a few days after he got buried, locals witnessed this and would swarm to his grave, to which the scholars of the village had to supplicate for it to stop in suspicion of Shirk (Islam) and Bid'ah spreading, an incident similar to that of the death of Imam Muhammad al-Bukhari.
+Bayampuri’s grave was similarly reported to have emitted strong fragrances on two separate occasions after his death as well with locals witnessing, once in 2012, and once in 2020, to which the news spread to various regions of Bangladesh, and scholars approving of such miracle.

+Bayampuri is widely remembered and often mentioned in religious lectures by Islamic Scholars in many Islamic seminaries and lectures.

 A bridge on the Surma River in Kanaighat Upazila is named after Bayampuri.
 He has been praised by numerous scholars and is mentioned in various books.
-During Bayampuri's return from Assam to Sylhet, Hussain Ahmed Madani mentioned that "an enlightenment is going towards Sylhet".
+During Bayampuri's return from Assam to Sylhet, Hussain Ahmad Madani mentioned that "an enlightenment is going towards Sylhet".
 Abdul Karim Shaykh-e-Kouria mentioned that if all of the ilm of the scholars of Sylhet District were put together, they would match only up to the knee of Bayampuri.

-His son, Sheikhzada Faruq Ahmad, contested in the 1973 Bangladeshi general elections losing only to Habibur Rahman (Tota Mia).
+His son, Sheikhzada Faruq Ahmad, contested in the 1973 Bangladeshi general elections, losing only to Habibur Rahman (Tota Mia).